Salary in Berlin – this is how much you should get paid

 How much experienced people should get paid in Berlin

-A 2016 study by Stepstone, a leading job-board for skilled workers & managers, has revealed some interesting facts about current state of affairs depending on the industry.
+A 2021 study by Stepstone, a leading job-board for skilled workers & managers, has revealed some interesting facts about current state of affairs depending on the job category.
 It gives away a simple fact already: a salary in Berlin is lower than the national average.
+Here are some examples.

 Before you get spooked by the figures, bear in mind that those numbers are taken from relatively experienced profiles, including commissions & other additional bonuses.